LennonLab/Emergence/EmergencePrePrint.md

 preemption.
 There is no explicit communication.

-*Observation:* An unlimited number of Simplex models can be run to examine trends and variation in ecological patterns.
+*Observation:* An unlimited number of Emergence models can be run to examine trends and variation in ecological patterns.

 ## Output data
-Simplex generates three files of output data.
+Emergence generates three files of output data.
-Each Simplex model quantifies and writes output data for every $n^{th}$ time step, where $n$ can be designated by the user.
+Each Emergence model quantifies and writes output data for every $n^{th}$ time step, where $n$ can be designated by the user.
 The three are:

 **SimData.csv**
 -- Each column of this file corresponds to a piece of data about the system that was modeled (e.g., flow rate, total abundance, species richness, species turnover, resource supply and diversity, rate of disturbance, etc.).
-Most analyses in Simplex source code are conducted on the data in this file.
+Most analyses in Emergence source code are conducted on the data in this file.
-The following is recorded for each Simplex model and stored in SimData.csv:
+The following is recorded for each Emergence model and stored in SimData.csv:

 * Values of randomly chosen input variables
 	* length